amantya-tech-writer/learn-gis/blog/2021-08-26-welcome/index.md

 <!-- truncate -->

+Just gonna edit and then push to remote.
+Then see how the contrubution works out.

 Simply add Markdown files (or folders) to the `blog` directory.

 Regular blog authors can be added to `authors.yml`.